hsbc/bqtools/BQSYNCUSAGE.md

 *remove_deleted_tables* - defaults to True removes tables/views in destination datset that do not exist in source dataset

-bqsync attempts to optimise synchronisation by comparing rows, bytes and last modified times for non partitioned tables.
-For partitioned tables it compares each partition (row numbers, and max of any column(s) who lowercase with regexp search (does not nee dto be at start) matching  (modifi.\*time, update.\*time) so filds like lastModifiedtime or lastUpdatedTime or modificationTime would all match these) in both locations, only partitions with a mismatch are copied otherwise skipped.
+bqsync attempts to optimise synchronisation by comparing row numbers, bytes and last modified times for non partitioned tables.
+For partitioned tables it compares each partition (row numbers, andaverage hash snd stdev hash column(s) who lowercase with regexp search (does not need to be at start) matching  (modifi.\*time, update.\*time, creat\*time) so fields like lastModifiedtime or lastUpdatedTime or modificationTime would all match these) in both locations, only partitions with a mismatch are copied otherwise skipped.
 It copies within big query if source and destination regions are identical.

 bqsync relies on application default credentials and boto files for configuration (for proxy etc).